This healthier 100% whole grain raspberry crumble is a quick and easy summer dessert! Use any fruit you like.

 I kind of messed up this recipe while I was making it but didn’t even notice until I was typing up the directions.
 When I added the topping to the raspberries, I thought, “Wow… it’s half topping.”
 Turns out I was supposed to combine some of the topping with the filling.
 But it doesn’t matter!
 We loved it.
 We loved it so much that I’m not even going to try to do it the proper way next time.

 Look at how much topping there is!
 I picked at it for a while while I was taking the pictures.
-It was so crispy and just sweet enough.
+These lovely little raspberry crumbles were so crispy and just sweet enough.
+You really need to make this.
+Seriously.
+Come on!
+Look how easy it is.

 100% Whole Grain Raspberry Crumble